Symptoms of meningitis

 - sharing cutlery and toothbrushes

 Meningitis is usually caught from people who carry these viruses or bacteria in their nose or throat but aren't ill themselves.
-To be infected usually requires frequent or prolonged close contact.
+To be infected usually requires frequent or long periods of close contact.

 It can also be caught from someone with meningitis, but this is less common.